 Stir in the beaten egg and then add enough cold water to bring the pastry together.

 Form the pastry into a ball and transfer onto a clean worktop that’s been dusted with gluten free flour.
 Knead for a couple of minutes until the pastry becomes smooth.
-By doing this the pastry will be much easier to handle.
+Kneading the pastry makes it easier to handle.

 Cut the pastry in half, roll out the first half on the worktop dusted again with gluten free flour.
 Once you have a circle slightly bigger than your pie dish, gently roll the pastry around a gluten free floured rolling pin and lift and guide it into the pie dish.